YohanObadia/research_papers/README.md

-# This folder will store paper's note I take for later reviewing.
+# This folder will store paper's notes I take for later reviewing.